siriinthira/ewaste_nsc/README.md

 **Problem Statement:**
 In Thailand, the amount of e-waste is increasing significantly, and people do not have an efficient or convenient way to dispose of their e-waste.
 Improper disposal leads to environmental degradation, health risks, and reduced quality of life.
 There is a lack of transparency in the management of e-waste disposal, and citizens are often unaware of where to dispose of their electronic waste.

+♻️ **User Needs – Summary**
+Easy and convenient ways to dispose of e-waste
+(via pickup requests or nearby drop-off bins)

+Clear instructions on acceptable e-waste items
+(item types, preparation steps, etc.)

+Real-time tracking and status updates
+(from item submission to recycling)

+Assurance of secure data handling
+(especially for devices with personal information)

+Incentives and rewards for participation
+(eco-points, certificates, community recognition)

+Educational insights about environmental impact
+(e.g., how recycling helps reduce pollution)

+Simple and user-friendly app experience
+(intuitive design, easy navigation)

+Personalized profile and history tracking
+(view past submissions, manage pickups)

+Local language and regional support
+(for accessibility and relevance)

+Trustworthy and transparent process
+(with certified partners and ethical practices)

 **Design Goals:**

 **Provide convenience:** Users should be able to easily find e-waste disposal points near them and request assistance (volunteers) for pickup.